 Explanation of properties lines:

-The first line “jmeter.gui.action.save.backup_on_save” has a default value “true” which indicates that backups will always be taken.
+The first line “jmeter.gui.action.save.backup_on_save” has a default value of “true” which indicates that backups will always be taken.
 You can give the value “false” if you do not want the backups to be taken or saved.

-The second line “jmeter.gui.action.save.backup_directory= ” has no default value which means the backups will save in the “backups” folder of JMeter directory.
+The second line “jmeter.gui.action.save.backup_directory= ” has no default value which means the backups will save in the “backups” folder of the JMeter directory.
 You can give your own directory path if you want to save the backups at any other location.